SEEK AND YE SHALL FIND

 If you prefer the company of wild animals to people, look no further than the Serengeti Serena Safari Lodge, nestled in the center of the Serengeti National Park in northern Tanzania.
 Spot lions, cheetahs, wildebeest, and more from an infinity pool overlooking the grasslands, or go on a game-spotting drive, offered daily.
 If you're a high roller, you can take advantage of the airstrip near the lodge; otherwise, it's a 200-mile trek from the regional hub, Arusha.

-Get this: You can only reach this historic hotel, high above the Swiss resort town of Interlaken, by alpine railway.
+Get this: You can reach this historic hotel, high above the Swiss resort town of Interlaken, only by alpine railway.
 Built in 1840, it has a definite time-warp quality with wood-paneled walls, crystal chandeliers, and rooms with toile wallpaper.
 It also sits at the foot of the Eiger, a 13,015-foot peak that is among the most famous in the Alps.
 Suffice it to say, it's a popular base for mountain climbers and skiers.

 United Arab Emirates